| A village schoolmaster is not unaccustomed to door-rappings;

 River, testing everywhere on my way everything likely

+to afford the desired carbon.
 On returning from the mountains I followed the valleys

 of the Jumna and the Ganges to Calcutta, whence I again